JoepGeevers/MagicMessagebus/README.md

 # MagicMessagebus
-*Add publish/subscribe power to your .NET solution.
-Like magic.*
+***Add publish/subscribe power to your .NET solution.
+Like magic.***

-The simplest example that could possibly work (but for the love of god, please don't)
+## The simplest example that could possibly work
+*(Ridiculously simple, but probably not the best solution for larger applications)*

   1. Create a message